openenergymonitor/Hardware/readme.md

 ## OpenEnergyMonitor Hardware

+OpenEnergyMonitor hardware is open source hardware.
+This github repository hosts all the Eagle schematic and board files for the hardware units in addition to images for quick access.

 ### EmonTx

 - [emonTx SMT V3](emonTxV3) - Latest generation of the emonTx Arduino compatible low power wireless energy monitoring node